DNWMNCR/JavaForSmallTeams/style/50_prefer_composition.md

 The inheritance implementation fails to encapsulate an implementation detail - that we're storing things in an ArrayList.

-The interface to our class includes all sort of methods from ArrayList such as
+The interface to our class includes all sort of methods from ArrayList such as:

 * clear
 * remove
 * contains

 Do these methods make sense for our class?
-If someone calls them could it interfere with the logic in `performBusinessLogic`?
+If someone calls them, could it interfere with the logic in `performBusinessLogic`?

 We don't know enough about what our example class is meant to do to answer these questions definitively, but the answer is most likely that we would prefer not to expose these methods.